kontent-ai/kontent-ai-migration-toolkit/README.md

 const run = async () => {
     const exportService = new ExportService({
         projectId: 'sourceProjectId',
-        format: 'csv', // or json
+        format: 'json', // or csv
         filename: 'mybackup.zip', // name of the zip
         exportTypes: [], // array of type codenames to export.
 If not provided, all items of all types are exported
         exportAssets: true, // indicates whether asset binaries should be exported